 Petty has worked and created this program from the ground up, learning hard lessons along the way.
 Now, after 10 years, we are seeing the traction and the impact of Mentors Care growing and becoming an unstoppable force in the lives of so many students AND the volunteers who mentor them!
 Our staff and board members have supported the program wholeheartedly from day one and remain true to the mission today.
 There is very little staff/board turnover because, at this point, we are a well-oiled machine and ours is one of the best boards in the state of Texas without a doubt.

 Impact by the Numbers (2020-2021)

 Mentors Care’s mission is to connect high school students who are at risk of not graduating with mentors, tools, and resources to help lead them toward graduation and purposeful, fulfilling lives.
 Mentors Care will work with school districts that are historically underserved to enlist, train and equip adult volunteer mentors who care about and believe in the kids they serve.

 Connecting at-risk high school students with adult volunteers to mentor the student to graduation and purposeful life.

-We have a population of students in our high schools considered to be at-risk.
-A student considered at-risk is a student that is on track of not graduating.
-The reasons are varied; homeless, impoverished, poor support system, failed classes in previous years, poor attendance, incarcerated parents, single parent homes, peer pressure and bad decisions.
+We have a significant population of students in our high schools who are at-risk of failing or not graduating due to homelessness, impoverishment, poor support systems, failed classes in previous years, poor attendance, incarcerated parents, single-parent homes, peer pressure, poor judgment and more.

 Research confirms that quality mentoring relationships have powerful positive effects on young people in a variety of personal, academic, and their future.
-Ultimately, mentoring connects a young person to personal growth and development, and social and economic opportunity.
-Yet one in three young people will grow up without this critical asset.
+Ultimately, mentoring helps propel at-risk students to personal growth and development, and social and economic opportunity that they might otherwise never realize.
+Yet only one in three at risk students will ever be offered the opportunity to have a mentor.